BDC Hamburger Icon

 How do you implement an HRIS?

-Your first and arguably most crucial step when implementing an HRIS is finding the right software.
-Several excellent HR solutions are on the market, each with unique pros and cons.
-For best results, identify your budget and the features your organization prioritizes.
-Next, search for a solution that matches those needs.
-Remember to factor in potential features you may need as your business expands.
+Your first — and arguably most crucial — step in implementing an HRIS is finding the right software.
+Many excellent HR solutions are available, each with unique pros and cons.
+To get the best results, identify your budget and prioritize the features your organization needs.
+Then, search for a solution that aligns with those requirements.
+Be sure to consider any additional features you may need as your business grows.

-An HRIS will play an integral role in your organization’s success, so you must ensure you implement one your employees will use.
-After you narrow your search to a few promising HR vendors, arrange software demos so you can see the platform in action.
-Some HR solutions also offer free trials to test the platform independently.
+An HRIS plays an integral role in your organization’s success, so it’s essential to choose one that your employees will actively use.
+After narrowing your search to a few promising HR vendors, arrange software demos to see the platform in action.
+Some HR solutions also offer free trials, allowing you to test the platform independently before making a commitment.

-After settling on an HRIS solution that fits your needs and budget, you’ll walk through the setup process and establish your account.
-Software implementation will vary by vendor.
-Some companies offer guided setup support, while others provide prompts that walk users through the setup process.
-Familiarize yourself with your chosen vendor’s help resources, including online knowledge bases you can consult during the setup process.
+Once you’ve chosen an HRIS that fits your needs and budget, you’ll go through the setup process and establish your account.
+Implementation varies by vendor — some companies offer guided setup support, while others provide step-by-step prompts for users.
+Research your vendor’s help resources, including online knowledge bases you can consult during setup.

-Once you’ve set up your HRIS account, familiarize yourself with its features and migrate your company’s data into the system.
-Be sure you adapt to the HRIS system’s specific processes to better relay these changes to your employees.
-Again, some companies may offer support during data migration, while others rely on self-service features.
+Once your HRIS account is set up, take time to familiarize yourself with its features and migrate your company’s data into the system.
+Be sure to adapt to the HRIS’s specific processes so you can effectively communicate these changes to your employees.
+Some vendors offer support during data migration, while others rely on self-service tools.

-Ensure your employees and leadership are familiar with the new system.
-It’s crucial to train everyone on the specific functions they’ll need to perform their duties.
-Streamlining the solution’s adoption is easiest if you’ve selected a user-friendly HRIS system.
-Employees and management alike will benefit from the system’s analytics and reports if everyone uses these resources properly.
+Ensure that both employees and leadership are familiar with the new system.
+It’s crucial to train everyone on the specific functions they’ll need to perform their roles effectively.
+Adoption is easiest if you’ve selected a user-friendly HRIS.
+When used properly, the system’s analytics and reports can benefit employees and management alike.

-Your HRIS vendor will be a valuable resource while you’re discovering how best to cater to your organization’s needs.
-A good vendor will have customer service options for troubleshooting and training opportunities to help you get the most from your system’s features.
+Your HRIS vendor is a valuable resource as you learn how to best tailor the system to your organization’s needs.
+A good vendor will offer customer support for troubleshooting and provide training opportunities to help you maximize the system’s features.

-Many modern HRIS providers continually update their software to improve their products, creating more value for your business.
-To take advantage of new features, update your software regularly and on time.
+Many modern HRIS providers update their software continuously to enhance functionality and provide more value to your business.
+To take full advantage of new features, ensure your system is updated regularly and on time.

 HRIS FAQs

-HRIS implementation time depends on how many employees you have, what features you need, and how much customization and automation must be established.
-We found that most software takes about six to eight weeks to implement — from research to employee training.
-However, the actual data migration and implementation period tends to be shorter, averaging around two or three weeks.
+The time required to implement an HRIS depends on factors such as company size, required features and the level of customization and automation needed.
+Most software takes about six to eight weeks to implement, including research and employee training.
+However, the actual data migration and system setup typically take around two to three weeks.

-Your total HRIS cost will depend on how many employees you have, what features you need, and what pricing structure the vendor uses.
-We found that most HR solutions charge on a per-employee basis, averaging between $5 and $25 per employee per month.
-Annual pricing is often a bit cheaper than monthly pricing.
-You may also incur a monthly base fee or additional fees for setup, payroll, employee benefits, and performance management.
+The total cost of an HRIS depends on factors, such as company size, required features and the vendor's pricing structure.
+Most HR solutions charge on a per-employee basis, typically ranging from $5 to $25 per employee, per month.
+Annual pricing is often slightly lower than monthly pricing.
+Additionally, you may incur a monthly base fee or extra charges for setup, payroll, employee benefits and performance management.

 Did you find this content helpful?